GalKJ/tpx_impact_challenge_fac26/README.md

 - Pause button: A button to pause the running timer. ✔️
 - Reset button: A button to reset the timer to zero. ✔️
 - Lap button: A button to write the time to a list/table of laps (this would not pause the timer).
 The results should be shown on screen and still be visible if the page is refreshed. ✔️
+- Clear lap history button: A button to clear any lap history ✔️

 ---

 ### Thanks

-I hope you have fun with the timer and beat your personal best 🙂
+I hope you enjoy the poster have fun with the timer and beat your personal best 🙂